Replacing a Boiler

-Does the site contain asbestos? we can arrange inspections, reports and removal through our partners
+We can arrange all types of inspections, reports and removal through our specialists and partners.

-As the cooler flue gasses in the condensing boilers are more condensed, smaller flues may will be suitable.
+As the cooler flue gasses in the condensing boilers are more condensed, smaller flues may be suitable.
 It is often possible to install new sealed flues inside the existing flue system to save capital and installation costs.

-Condensing boilers only condense, and give enhanced efficiencies if the water return temperature to the boiler is below 55⁰C, older heating systems were often designed to operate at 71/82⁰ C and hot water system often requires 70-80⁰C primary water temperature to ensure the secondary hot water temperature to the taps is to the required 60⁰ C to protect against legionella.
-It is important to assess if the plant can operate at lower return temperatures to increase the boiler efficiency, some boilers have twin returns so that any low temperature returns can be connected to the lower point in the boiler which helps maintain the overall boiler efficiency.
-Check that the boiler can be fitted with variable speed pumps that also help maintain a lower boiler return temperature on lower loads
+Condensing boilers only condense, and give enhanced efficiencies if the water return temperature to the boiler is below 55°C. Older heating systems were often designed to operate at 71 – 82° C and hot water systems often requires 70-80°C primary water temperature, this is to ensure the secondary hot water temperature to the taps is the required 60° C to protect against legionella.
+It is important to assess if the plant room can operate at lower return temperatures to increase the boiler efficiency.
+Some boilers have twin returns so that any low temperature returns can be connected to the lower point in the boiler, which helps maintain the overall boiler efficiency.
+Check that the boiler can be fitted with variable speed pumps that also help maintain a lower boiler return temperature on lower loads.

-Controls are a critical part of the system design and will be an intrinsic part to ensure reliable operation and to help minimise energy use and emissions.
+Controls are a critical part of the system design and will be an intrinsic part to ensure reliable operation and help minimise energy use and emissions.
 We can design and install controls and control panels specifically for your site requirements